mnemnion/JLpeg.jl/Plans.md

          but if `i` is the first or last character, one of them will be empty.
   - [ ]  Refactor color printing to use `printstyled`.
   - [X]  Highlight PegFail on a space with background red.
+  - [ ]  Add a tree-printer for patterns which shows _what_ they are.
+This probably relates to having a compiler which turns patterns into a canonical string form.
+         I wonder if I can find a good line-breaking algorithm for laying out complex rules with acceptable quality.
+That would be nice, losing a month of my life to implementing it from scratch, not so much.
 - [X]  "Modularize" the @grammar code so that users don't get unexpected results if they define, say, `compile!` (humorous example) and try to use it as a variable name.
 - [ ]  Documenter stuff